and the community

 WHAT SUPPORT IS NEEDED?

 As you can see from the pie charts showing our income and outgoings in 2019, we rely on grants and donations in order to keep our admission prices low so that the science centre is accessible to all families.
+In 2020, our income from visitors and outreach events has been severely affected by COVID-19.
+Thanks to the £10,000 COVID-19 grant payment in April 2020, we have been able to cover our premises and utilities costs for 2020.

 2) Exhibits.
 We received £10,000 funding from the Comino Foundation for open-ended, loose part exhibits in 2016.
 This has provided our gear wall, vertical wind tunnel and Lego WeDo kits.
 In order to expand our Code Club and Robot Clubs, we need funding for tablets and accessories (£5,000).